Invite friends and family to read the obituary and add memories.

 She and Barbara designed and, with friends, built a cabin in the woods of South Bristol where they, along with friends and family, enjoyed many years relaxing by Turtle Pond.
 This was the location of their wedding on July 22, 2016, which was a celebration of their 39th anniversary.

-In addition to Barbara, she is predeceased by her former husband Jerry M. Exline and many beloved cats.
+Judy was predeceased by her beloved spouse, Barbara; her former husband, Jerry M. Exline; and many beloved cats

 She is remembered with love by her sisters, Jennifer Ortiz (Jorge) and Jane Denoto; stepchildren, Catherine Erbland, Stephen Erbland and Peter Erbland (Rick King); step-grandchildren, Joshua Erbland (Jasmin Keys), Annie King (Andrew Hunter) and Lucy King (John Savino); step-great-grandchildren, Phoebe and Howard Hunter; and many others.